Discover the Rich Textile Scenes in and around Hanoi Old Quarter and Danang: Markets, Craft Shops, and Local Treasures

 Conclusion

-In any new places that I visit, I always hope to find shops that sell sewing and quilting materials.
+In any new place that I visit, I always hope to find shops that sell sewing and quilting materials.
 But having been to Ho Chi Minh City (Saigon), I know not to expect much of a quilting scene in Hanoi.
 There could well be quilt shops in other parts of Hanoi but there was just no way for me to find out with the limited time and logistic challenges.

 What I said about Saigon also holds true for Hanoi.
 I imagine the fabric markets are paradise to dressmakers and the first to be disappointed are quilters and small fabric crafters.
-However, if there is one thing common between dressmakers and quilters, it is their love for fabrics and haberdashery - and in these things Hanoi certain delivers.
+However, if there is one thing common between dressmakers and quilters, it is their love for fabrics and haberdashery - and in these things Hanoi certainly delivers.

 Thanks for the memories.
 I have been to Viet Nam twice now and I think this is my FAV place to be (except for ANY eating place or The Bay.)
 Bought some pillow covers and LOVED the night market -